Donny Osmond

-Donald Clark Osmond (born December 9, 1957) is an American singer, dancer, actor, television host and former teen idol.
+Donald Clark Osmond (born December 9, 1957) is an American singer, actor, television host and former teen idol.
 He gained fame performing with four of his elder brothers as the Osmonds, earning several top ten hits and gold albums.
 In the early 1970s, Osmond began a solo career, earning several additional top ten songs.

-He further gained fame due to the success of the 1976–1979 variety series Donny & Marie, which Osmond hosted with his sister, Marie Osmond.
+He hosted the 1976–1979 variety series Donny & Marie, with his sister, Marie Osmond.
 The Donny & Marie duo also released a series of top ten hits and gold albums and hosted a syndicated and Daytime Emmy Award–nominated 1998–2000 talk show.
-Donny & Marie retired from headlining an 11-year Las Vegas residency at the Flamingo Las Vegas in 2019.
+Donny & Marie headlined a Las Vegas residency at the Flamingo Las Vegas from 2008 to 2019.

-He also successfully competed on two reality TV shows, winning season 9 of Dancing with the Stars and being named runner-up for season 1 of The Masked Singer.
+He also competed on two reality TV shows, winning season 9 of Dancing with the Stars and being named runner-up for season 1 of The Masked Singer.
 He also hosted the game show Pyramid from 2002 to 2004.

 Early life

 Osmond was born on December 9, 1957, in Ogden, Utah, as the seventh child of Olive May (née Davis; 1925-2004) and George Virl Osmond (1917-2007).
 He is the brother of Virl, Tom, Alan, Wayne, Merrill, Jay, Marie, and Jimmy Osmond.
 Alan, Wayne, Merrill, Jay and Donny were members of the popular singing group Osmond Brothers.
 Osmond was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Utah along with his siblings.

 In his youth, Osmond held a ham radio license, listed as KA7EVD.

+Osmond was born with a rare, benign congenital condition known as situs inversus, where some of the body's major organs, such as the heart, are situated on the opposite side of the body from where they would normally be located.